Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/backgroundhangmonitor-ping.rst

 A single frame in the stack is either a raw string, representing a label stack or chrome JS script frame, or a native stack frame.

-Label stack frames contain the static string from all insances of the AUTO_PROFILER_LABEL* macros.
+Label stack frames contain the static string from all instances of the AUTO_PROFILER_LABEL* macros.
 Additionally, dynamic strings are collected from all usages of the AUTO_PROFILER_LABEL_DYNAMIC*_NONSENSITIVE macros.
 The dynamic strings are simply appended to the static strings after a space character.